exrienz/TaskPrioritizer/README.md

 #### How to Use

-1. **Generate a Token**:
-   - On the homepage, click the "Generate Token" button to create a unique token.
-   - Copy the token for future use.
+1. **Register an Account**:
+   - Provide a username and password on the registration form.

 2. **Log In**:
-   - Enter your token in the login form to access the task management area.
+   - Sign in with your credentials to receive a JWT token stored in a cookie.

 3. **Manage Tasks**:
    - Add tasks by filling out the task form with details such as task name, priority, effort, mandays, and due date. ****